strapdata/elassandra/docs/elassandra/source/enterprise.rst

 Finally, Kibana user accounts must have :

 * the SELECT permission on vizualized indices, especially on your default kibana index.
-* the SELECT permission on the kibana keyspace to read kibana configuration.
+* the SELECT permission on the Kibana keyspace to read kibana configuration.
-* the MODIFY permission on the kibana keyspace to store kibana configuration if authorized to create/update kibana objects.
+* the MODIFY permission on the Kibana keyspace to store kibana configuration if authorized to create/update Kibana objects.

 ..
 TIP::

-   Once a user if authenticated by kibana, kibana keeps this information.
-In order to logout from your browser, clear cookies and data associated to your kibana server.
+   Once a user has been authenticated by Kibana, Kibana will keep this information.
+In order to logout from your browser, clear the cookies and data associated with your Kibana server.

 Kibana and Content-Based Security .................................

-As explain in the `cassandra documentation <http://cassandra.apache.org/doc/latest/cql/security.html#database-roles>`_, you can grant a role to another role and create a hierarchy of roles.
+As explained in the `cassandra documentation <http://cassandra.apache.org/doc/latest/cql/security.html#database-roles>`_, you can grant a role to another role and create a hierarchy of roles.
-Then you can gives some elasticsearch privileges to a base role inherited by some user roles allowed to login, and specify a query filter or field-level filter to this base role.
+Next, you can give some elasticsearch privileges to a base role inherited by some user roles allowed to login, and specify a query filter or field-level filter to this base role.

-In the following example, the base role *group_a* have read access to index *my_index* with a document-level filter defined by a term query.
+In the following example, the base role *group_a* has a read access to index *my_index* with a document-level filter defined by a term query.
-Then the user role *bob* (allowed to log in) inherits of the privileges from the base role *group_a* to read the kibana configuration and the index *my_index* only for documents where *category* is *A*.
+Thereafter, the user role *bob* (allowed to log in) will inherit of the privileges from the base role *group_a* to read the kibana configuration and the index *my_index* only for documents where *category* is *A*.

 .. code::